-The electronic signature has been officially recognized in Europe since 1999 (according to Directive 1999/93/CE on electronic signatures).
-It's a mechanism to guarantee the integrity of an electronic document and to authenticate the author.
-The electronic signature can’t be canceled or reproduced on another document and is impossible to counterfeit.
-Since 1 July 2016 – the date the eIDAS Regulation (electronic identification and trust services) became law – its minimum legal value is the same throughout the European Union.
-This regulation specifies in particular that the qualified electronic signature has the same status and the same legal effects as its handwritten equivalent.
+The electronic signature has been officially recognized in Singapore since 2005 (according to the Electronic Transactions Act) and in other APAC countries in the years following.
+The electronic signature not only guarantees the integrity of a document but also authenticates the author.
+It cannot be canceled or reproduced on another document and it is impossible to counterfeit.
+A qualified electronic signature has the same status and the same legal effects as its handwritten equivalent.

 It's no surprise that electronic signatures are becoming increasingly indispensable in the various commercial exchanges within the banking and insurance, retail, human resources, and real estate sectors.